dbpedia/webid/README.md

 ```
 # Note that the public key was generated from the private key in the first place.
 # To print the modulus without separators for copy/paste into your WebId document, run
-openssl rsa -noout -modulus -in private_key.pem
+openssl rsa -noout -modulus -in private_key_webid.pem
-# This command will print out modulus (ignore, wrong format) and exponent of your public key.
+# This command will print out the exponent of your public key.
+# The modulus printed out here is essentially the same, but in a different format (remove whitespace, newlines, : and 00 at the front).
-openssl rsa -pubin -inform PEM -text -noout < public_key.pem
+openssl rsa -pubin -inform PEM -text -noout < public_key_webid.pem

 ```

 ## WebID and WebID profile document
 ### Choose the URI
 Before publishing your WebID, think about the URI and the hosting space.
 Different options are documented below.
 Basically, you will need some webspace to put a file there.
 The URL of this file will make up the first part of your WebID (plus `#this`).
 There are actually many, many, many ways to do it.
-The main benefit of using just a Turtle/RDF file are, that you just need to publish one file.
+The main benefit of using just a Turtle/RDF file are that you just need to publish one file (file publishing is supported by many web services).
 Turtle allows to use the file URL as `@base` for all the relative URIs described, see https://www.w3.org/TR/turtle/#sec-intro .
+The three general ways to choose an URI are:
+* deploy file in a provided environment (e.g. Github pages)
+* deploy file on a webserver with own domain or subdomain on your own server
+* use of more sophisticated Semantic Web tools (see list at end)

 #### Github.io